-Our IV strategy introduces drivers of political change that are likely to be independent of economic change - the abolition of poll taxes and literacy tests in the 1965 and 1970 Voting Rights Acts.
+Our second strategy for identification is to instrument political competition and is presented in columns (4) and (5) of Table 1.
+Our IV strategy introduces drivers of political change that are plausibly independent of economic change - the abolition of poll taxes and literacy tests in the 1965 and 1970 Voting Rights Acts.
 As shown in Table 1A, the timing and extent of these voting law changes create a source of identification over time and states.
-We consider a first-stage equation:
+The IV-strategy also addresses another possible bias in the estimate of $\chi$ .
+Our measure of political competition fluctuates temporarily from one election to the next and these short-run fluctuations will poorly approximate the comparative statics of $\kappa$ in our model, which correspond to long-run changes in the degree of electoral competition.
+An IV strategy relying on once-and-for-all removals of voting restrictions would remove the downward bias associated with such measurement error.
+We thus consider a first-stage equation:

-$$p{st} = f_s + n_t + \theta z{st} + \mu{st} , \qquad (17)$$

-where $f_s$ is a state fixed effect and $n_t$ a year fixed effect.
+$$\kappa{st} = f_s + n_t + \theta z{st} + \mu{st} \,, \tag{18}$$ where $f_s$ is a state fixed effect and $n_t$ a year fixed effect.
 The instruments $z{st}$ measure the extent to which registering to vote in state s in year t required passing a literacy test and/or paying a poll tax.

-Results from the IV version corresponding to (16), using (17) as the first stage, is found in column (2).
+Results from the IV version corresponding to (17), using (18) as the first stage, is found in column (4).
 They suggest a causal effect of political competition on state per-capita income.
-The estimate is precise and considerably higher than the OLS estimate, as would be the case if political competition is measured with noise.
-More precisely, permanent changes in political competition will generate more pronounced effects on policy and economic outcomes, in the long term, than fluctuations from one election to the next.
-By construction, our instruments will isolate such permanent change.
-Column (3) displays the reduced form and, as expected, the instruments are negatively correlated with income per-capita.
+The estimate of $\chi$ is still very precise.
+It is also considerably higher than the OLS estimate, consistent with measurement-error induced attenuation bias.
+Column (5) displays the reduced form and, as expected, the instruments are negatively correlated with income per-capita.
 In this specification, poll taxes seem more important than literacy tests in explaining economic performance.